 How long do you usually work to coach an individual?

 The length of a coaching partnership varies depending on your needs and preferences.
 For certain types of focused coaching, six sessions is typical.
-I also do intensive coaching days or short focussed sessions.
 For long-term goals or for personal development, my clients find it beneficial to work with me over a longer period.
+I also do bi-annual or annual sessions, as clients may require.
 Factors that may impact the length of time include: the types of goals, the way you prefer to work, the frequency of coaching meetings and financial resources available to support coaching.
 We will work out what type is best for you!